What Is The Best Claw Hammer?

 Estwing Curved Claw Hammer with Smooth Face & Leather Grip Review

-The Estwing E12C 12 oz Curved Claw Hammer is one of the best claw hammers for general purpose.
+The Estwing E12C 12 oz Curved Claw Hammer is one of the best claw hammers on the market.
 It is forged from one piece of steel, has a super smooth face and a genuine leather grip.

-This 12 oz claw hammer is a quality piece of workmanship that will last for many years, probably a lifetime!
-It is forged from a single piece of American Steel for durability.
+This 12 oz claw hammer is a quality piece of workmanship that will last for many years.
+It is forged from a single piece of American steel for durability.
 The genuine leather grip has been sanded and lacquered for a durable finish and comfortable grip.
-The hammer is well balanced and feels comfortable in the hand.
+The 12 oz claw hammer is well balanced and feels comfortable in the hand.
 The claw is nicely curved and effective at prying out nails or boards.

 Estwing 15oz Ultra Claw Hammer with Shock Resistant Handle Review